devkapa/skarcade/README.md

-# skarcade - A smart productivity suite
+# skarcade - A student productivity suite
 **skarcade** is a collection of apps to help you effectively achieve your study goals and stay in touch with life.
 Manage your study your way - achieve that organisation you've always strived for.

 ## For students, by students